|2||Petaling Jaya, Selangor|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Petaling Jaya air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Petaling Jaya is currently 7.3 times the WHO annual air quality guideline value

 Moderate 65 US AQI